hgcummings/midi-8r/BUILD.md

 boards on the base of the enclosure, but this would make the wiring quite a bit fiddlier (would need to cope with me opening/closing the enclosure) so ended up building everything into the lid.

-The RBG matrix came with pre-soldered headers on the back that couldn't easily be removed.
+The RGB matrix came with pre-soldered headers on the back that couldn't easily be removed.
 I mounted the Raspberry Pi Pico on the back of it, perpendicular to the intended orientation, to allow the USB port to be exposed.
-This worked out quite nicely: the USB port, together with a couple of strips of plastic glued to the lid, kept the whole assembly in place quite firmly.
+This worked out quite nicely: the USB port, together with a couple of strips of plastic glued inside the window, allowed the whole assembly to be snapped into place quite precisely.

 ---